IBM/analyze-insights-on-startup-using-watson-studio/README.md

 * Use Watson Natural Language Understanding to extract metadata from Python Notebook.
 * Generate a csv and Convert to a Table in DB2 Warehouse.
 * Load and analyze data in SPSS Modeler.
-* Load and Visualize data in Cognos Dashboard.
+* Load and Visualize data in the Embedded Dashboard.

 <!--add an image in this path-->